Arlan2191/cmsc11-srs/README.md

 # cmsc11-srs
 This is just a simple C implementation of a Student Registration System using only stdio.h as header with my own defined functions and structs.
 This is a simple project I would like to share to everyone.
+There are sample .txt files for the Reading Function, SUBS.txt for the subject record, and SRS.txt for the student record.

 Defined Structs:
 Subject - includes the subject ID, subject code, and subject title